orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Transaction wasn't already committed (exists in the committed pool).
   * Verify pre order checks (like signature and subscription) for all transactions by calling `VirtualMachine.TransactionSetPreOrder`.
     * Reference block provided to virtual machine is the current block and its timestamp received as argument.
-* If one of the transactions checks fails, return error (for all transactions).
+* If one of the transaction checks fails, return an error (for all transactions).

 #### Check proposal policy
 * Future: Verify that the proposal matches the selection policy (current policy is first come first serve).